Blogs

 • Maintain regular, encrypted off-site backups

-• Keep software and systems patched
+• Keep systems and software patched

 • Train employees to spot phishing attempts